 - Parking Space

-Make sure you are familiar with the cancellation policy prior to booking.
-You'll likely be offered trip insurance.
-Trip insurance guards the renter against emergencies and weather events, It gives you comfort should disaster strike.
+Cancellation policies vary for each rental.
+Property management companies and individual home owners commonly offer their clients the option to purchase trip insurance.
+Trip insurance shields the renter against emergencies and weather events, It gives you reassurance should disaster strike.

-As soon as you feel you've identified "the one", begin the reservation process.
-Bear in mind that most rental contracts will require a substantial rental down payment and/or security deposit to cover the rental owner.
+As soon as you believe you've identified "the one", start the booking process.
+Do not forget that most rental agreements require a significant rental down payment and/or security deposit to protect the rental owner.

 Know Who to Call